SeismicSource/sourcespec/docs/theoretical_background.rst

 (in :math:`m/s`) and :math:`f^{p|s}_c` is the corner frequency (in :math:`Hz`) estimated from the spectral inversion of P or S waves.

-The Brune static stress drop is then computed using the circular crack model, as discussed in :cite:t:`Madariaga2011` (equation 27):
+The static stress drop is then computed using the circular crack model, as discussed in :cite:t:`Madariaga2011` (equation 27):

 .. math::